lyteword/chspurgeon-tod/volume-3/psalm-71.md

 **Verse 9.** *Forsake me not when my strength faileth.* June 28.
 This day I enter on my eighty-sixth year.
 I now find I grow old:

-1\.My sight is decayed, so that I cannot read a small print, unless in a strong light.
+1\.
+My sight is decayed, so that I cannot read a small print, unless in a strong light.

-2\.My strength is decayed, so that I walk much slower than I did some years since.
+2\.
+My strength is decayed, so that I walk much slower than I did some years since.

-3\.My memory of names, whether of persons, or places, is decayed, till I stop a little to recollect them.
+3\.
+My memory of names, whether of persons, or places, is decayed, till I stop a little to recollect them.

 What I should be afraid of, is, if I took thought for the morrow, that my body should weigh down my mind, and create either stubbornness, by the decrease of my understanding, or peevishness, by the increase of bodily infirmities; But thou shalt answer for me, O Lord my God. *John Wesley.*